 While most attorneys use similar forms and charge a similar percentage of fees, one should ensure that the attorney they are considering is someone they are very comfortable with before signing the agreement.
-We recommend that clients speak to as many attorneys as they feel necessary to make an informed and proper choice.
+We recommend that clients speak to as many auto injury attorneys as they feel necessary to make an informed and proper choice.

 The litigation process can be very stressful and time-consuming, and you must have confidence in the attorney you choose to help you through the process.

 We suggest that folks should be leery of attorneys who have won big cases but do not seem to have the time for you after the paperwork has been signed.
 Personal service is necessary for personal injury.